planety/prologue/docs/session.md

 The session helps with storing users' state.

 ## Session based on signed cookie
 This session is based on signed cookie. **It is not safe**.
-You must not use it to store sensitive or important infos except for testing.
+You must not use it to store sensitive or important info except for testing.

 Prologue provides `sessionMiddleware` to you.

 ## Usage

-First you should register `sessionMiddleware` in global middlewares or hanler's middlewares.
+First you should register `sessionMiddleware` in global middlewares or handler's middlewares.

 ```nim
 var app = newApp(settings = settings,